14 Top-Rated Things to Do in Iowa City, IA

 9. Stand Up Paddleboard at Terry Trueblood

-On the south side of Iowa City, past the Iowa City Municipal Airport, Terry Trueblood is one of the city's newest recreation areas.
+On the south side of Iowa City, past the Iowa City Municipal Airport, Terry Trueblood has grown into one of the city's most popular recreation areas.
 The 185 acres of this public space surround the banks of Sand Lake near the Iowa River.
 The lake makes up the southern end of the paved Iowa River Trail.

 This manicured outdoor area caters to several activities like hiking, geocaching, bicycling, and enjoying the nice weather.
 The recreation area also enables adventures on the water with a boat launch.
 In the winter, the frozen lake is popular for ice fishing and ice-skating.

 A local gear and outdoor shop in Iowa City, Fin & Feather, operates the Fin & Feather H20 rental shop at Terry Trueblood.
-Here, visitors can rent canoes, stand up paddleboards, and kayaks by the hour or for the day.
+Here, visitors can rent canoes, stand-up paddleboards (SUP), and kayaks by the hour or for the day.

 10. Hike at Hickory Hill Park